-As part of commitments made in the First UCC Racial Justice Pledge, the church council, at their meeting on Tuesday, May 25, 2021, reviewed and recommended adoption of the following Land Acknowledgement Statement.
+As part of commitments made in the First UCC Racial Justice Pledge, the church council, at their meeting on Tuesday, May 25, 2021, reviewed and recommended adoption of a Land Acknowledgement Statement.
 The statement was approved by the congregation at the 2021 Annual Meeting held on January 30, 2022.

 We lament the broken treaties and genocide that happened in the Dakota homeland Mni Sota Maçoke and the unjust legacy that persists.
 We faithfully commit ourselves to interrupt this legacy as part of our pledge to work toward racial justice.
-We will continue with acts of healing through our commitment to hear the stories about this place and those who lived here for generations before us, to learn about Native history, current stories, and public policies, and to take appropriate action to begin repairing the injustices done to Indigenous Peoples locally, statewide, and nationally.
+We will continue with acts of healing through our commitment to hear stories of this place and those who have lived here for generations, to learn about Indigenous history, current stories, and public policies that impact Indigenous people, and to take appropriate action to begin repairing the injustices done to Indigenous people.